Harry Hill's TV Burp: Merchandise

 As per repeats, it was initially thought that a DVD release of TV Burp would be unlikely.
 However, a DVD titled Harry Hill's TV Burp Gold was eventually released in November 2008.
-Three other DVDs have since been released, as detailed below, with additional content from the show.
+Four other DVDs have since been released, as detailed below, with additional content from the show.
 A complete series-by-series release still appears unlikely.
 A TV Burp book was also released in 2009.